-During the 1970s, Peter Sutcliffe terrified Britain as he viciously murdered at least 13 women and attempted to kill no less than seven others all while narrowly evading capture again and again.
-The press called him the “Yorkshire Ripper” — and he more than lived up to his name.
+Claiming to be on a mission from God to kill prostitutes, Sutcliffe viciously murdered at least 13 women, and he attempted to kill no less than seven others — all while narrowly evading capture again and again.

 Peter Sutcliffe was born in Bingley, Yorkshire in 1946 to a working-class family.
 A loner and a misfit from an early age, he left school at 15 before shuffling from job to job, including work as a gravedigger.

-Even as a teen, he earned a reputation among his fellow graveyard workers for his morbid sense of humor on the job while also developing an obsession with prostitutes.
-He began consistently watching them conduct their business on the streets of the nearby city of Leeds.
+Even as a teen, Sutcliffe earned a reputation among his fellow graveyard workers for his morbid sense of humor on the job.
+He also developed an obsession with prostitutes and began to consistently watch them conduct their business on the streets of the nearby city of Leeds.

-While he now had opportunities for steady employment as well as a wife at home, this truck driver job also allowed him to be out on the road for long stretches of time without any questions asked.
+While he now had opportunities for steady employment as well as a wife at home, this job as a truck driver also allowed him to be out on the road for long stretches of time without any questions asked.
 Soon, Peter Sutcliffe wouldn’t be content to merely watch prostitutes.

 He stabbed his first murder victim, Wilma McCann, 15 times in the neck and stomach after hitting her over the head with a hammer in late 1975.
-He killed her at night, while her four children slept inside the family home some 150 yards away.
+The Yorkshire Ripper struck the mother of four at night while her children slept inside their family home some 150 yards away.

-More than 150 police officers participated in the Yorkshire Ripper investigation, but they weren’t able to catch Peter Sutcliffe for years.
-What’s more, they were thrown off the scent by hoax letters and a voice recording from someone falsely claiming to be the killer.
+More than 150 police officers participated in the Yorkshire Ripper investigation, but they were unable to catch Peter Sutcliffe for years.
+What’s more, they were thrown off his scent by hoax letters and a voice recording from someone falsely claiming to be the killer.